ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-This monad looks fiddly, but it is just delegating everything to the `Monad[F]`
-and then re-wrapping with a `MaybeT`.
-It is plumbing.

 Monad ini memang terlihat agak janggal.
 Namun, monad ini hanya mendelegasi
 semuanya ke `Monad[F]` dan pada akhirnya membungkus ulang dengan sebuah `MaybeT`.
 Hal ini yang disebut dengan pertukangan.

-With this monad we can write logic that handles optionality in the `F[_]`
-context, rather than carrying around `Option` or `Maybe`.

 Dengan monad ini, kita dapat menulis logika yang menangani opsionalitas pada
 konteks `F[]`, tidak dengan membawa-bawa `Option` maupun `Maybe`.

-For example, say we are interfacing with a social media website to count the
-number of stars a user has, and we start with a `String` that may or may not
-correspond to a user.
-We have this algebra:

 Sebagai contoh, misalkan kita menggunakan sebuah situs media sosial untuk menghitung
 jumlah bintang yang dimiliki oleh seorang pengguna.
 Situs tersebut memberikan sebuah